 Lastly, we will show you the techniques to make the most out of your drone videos and photos.

-Finally, we will teach you how to catch the attention of the key players and how to get your work featured consistently by the most influential brands.
+Finally, we’ll show you how to catch the attention of key industry players and get your work consistently featured by top brands.

 – A chance to experience and shoot Arctic landscapes and auroras